Purpose of the document

 Online credit, private cards and gift cards

-Sips also helps you developer customer loyalty by accepting gift cards or electronic holiday vouchers.
+WL Sips also helps you develop customer loyalty by accepting gift cards or electronic holiday vouchers.

 - The SEPA Direct Debit (SDD) is a means of payment available as part